shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 1. Test your plugin on a realistic Gluu Server instance (pre-production environment of your organization).
 Once approved give the plugin its final version (e.g. 1.0.0), generate the final jar file, and deploy in production.

 !!!
-Note:
+Note
     Neither Gluu Casa nor Gluu Server requires to be **restarted** when you are developing plugins.
 In case you need to alter the directory schema, only the LDAP service needs a restart.